 Window cleaning is a competitive-but-winnable local SEO category.
 Most competitors have incomplete GBPs and minimal reviews.
 Here's the complete strategy for residential and commercial window cleaning companies.

-Window cleaning is a high-frequency local service with strong seasonal demand patterns.
-Residential customers typically book 2–4 times per year around spring cleaning and before the holidays.
+Window cleaning is a high-frequency local service with strong seasonal demand.
+Residential customers typically book 2 to 4 times a year around spring cleaning and before the holidays.
 Commercial clients are often on monthly or quarterly contracts.
-Both customer types search Google before booking, and your Google Maps visibility determines which calls you receive.
+Both customer types search Google before booking, and your Google Maps visibility decides which calls you actually receive.

-The good news: window cleaning is a competitive-but-winnable local SEO category.
-Most local window cleaning companies have basic GBPs with minimal reviews and incomplete service listings.
-The differentiation gap is wide.
+The good news: window cleaning is a competitive but winnable local SEO category.
+Most local window cleaning companies run basic GBPs with minimal reviews and incomplete service listings.
+The differentiation gap is wide, and you don't need a $2,000-a-month agency to close it.

-Specialty searches: "pressure washing and window cleaning [city]", "screen cleaning [city]", "solar panel cleaning [city]" (growing segment), "hard water stain removal [city]"
+Specialty searches: "pressure washing and window cleaning [city]," "screen cleaning [city]," "solar panel cleaning [city]" (a growing segment), "hard water stain removal [city]"

 The commercial search volume is lower but the job value is dramatically higher, a commercial contract may be worth 10x a residential job.
-Your GBP and service pages should explicitly target commercial clients alongside residential.
+Your GBP and service pages should explicitly target commercial clients alongside residential, not treat commercial as an afterthought on a residential-focused page.

 Secondary categories: